Updated on 30 April 2019, at 6:49 p.m.

 The line between being professional and getting overworked is often thin and blurry.
 Going above and beyond the call of duty is usually commended, oblivious of the health hazards it entails.

-Over a week ago, Filipino comedian Jonathan Aguilar Garcia—popularly known as Chokoleit—passed away.
+On March 9, 2019, Filipino comedian Jonathan Aguilar Garcia—popularly known as Chokoleit—passed away.
 The news came as a surprise, in relation to his performance for a show in Abra just hours before his passing.
 But in a video that immediately made its rounds online, Chokoleit already seemed running out of breath while doing his comedic stint.

 Reports have revealed that the comedian has suffered from pulmonary edema, a condition in which the lungs are filled with fluid that causes respiratory failure, or worse, a cardiac arrest.